hpe-dev-incubator/hpe-dev-portal/content/blog/bare-metal-provisioning-on-hpe-greenlake-using-terraform.md

 }
 ```

-The OS image list can now be fetched by using the following:
+ The OS image list can be fetched using the following statements in main.tf:

 ```hcl
 locals {